 Saying Goodbye to Drugs or Alcohol Takes Good Coping Skills

 As part of an inpatient program, clients learn about alternative ways of dealing with life challenges instead of resorting to alcohol or drugs.
-A coping skill can include any of the following:
+While saying goodbye to drugs or alcohol, coping skills can include any of the following:

 - Calling a friend

 Clients will experience many benefits in completing an inpatient program.
 Not only does an inpatient program protect clients during the detoxing process, but it also helps prepare them for their new and challenging life of sobriety.
 Here are some ways that inpatient programs benefit the recovering addict:

 - Clients are educated about drugs and alcohol.

 - The caring staff provides an efficient support network.